 Pictured are left to right: Sergeant Don Nygaard, Captain Doug Grishaw, Chief James Hunter, and Major Jeff Rednour

-The Cicero Police Department is currently accepting applications for a Reserve Police Officer.
+The Cicero Police Department is currently accepting applications for the position of full-time Police Officer.
+Applications will be accepted until November 20th until 2:00pm.

 Applications can be picked at the Cicero Police Department, 70 S. Byron St., Monday-Friday between 8:00am-2:30pm or a printable edition on the police department web site, Ciceroin.org.
 Applications can be emailed back to email@example.com or dropped off at the Police Dept..
 Additional questions can be directed to Major Jeff Rednour at firstname.lastname@example.org or 317-984-3648.